performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PCP Target Usage
 ~~~~~~~~~~~~~~~~

-target usagePCP is targeted at the performance analyst, benchmarker,
+PCP is targeted at the performance analyst, benchmarker,
 capacity planner, developer, database administrator, or system
 administrator with an interest in overall system performance and a need
 to quickly isolate and understand performance behavior, resource